RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br>

 <b>Data Samples [Updates]:</b><br>
-- 5K Tweets of Twitter and Listed Accounts
-- 5K Contributions of Reddit and Listed Accounts
-- 5K Comments of Instagram and Listed Accounts
-- 5K Comments of Change.org, 18908 Milestones, and 181 Petitions Data
-- YouTube Videos Data, 5K Comments of YouTube, "Adapt & Survive" 130K Comments, Listed Accounts
 - 5 Months of Data for Cross-Platform Analysis
+- 307,649 Tweets of Twitter and All Listed Accounts
+- 43,509 Contributions of Reddit and All Listed Accounts
+- 394,237 Comments of Instagram and All Listed Accounts
+- 28,952 Comments of Change.org, 18,908 Milestones, and 181 Petitions Data
+- 6893 YouTube Videos Data, 424,457 Comments of YouTube, "Adapt & Survive" 130K Comments, All Listed Accounts
 - 5.9K+ Labeled NLU Data of Support, Defense, Compliments/Offense and Training Data
 - Threat Analysis Data and NLU Test Data for Instagram, Reddit, and Twitter
 - Anomolies Data Samples
-- Links/URLs Lists of comments/postings of Instagram, YouTube, Twitter, and Reddit
+- Links/URLs Lists of comments/postings of Instagram, YouTube, Twitter, Reddit, Change.org
 - 10,168 Compliments of Amber Heard from NLG Prompts